Effective One on One Meetings for Supervisors & Employees

 Regular one on one meetings between supervisor and employee are essential to feeling connected and supported.
 By committing regular scheduled time for performance and development discussions, supervisors are more proactive with their communication and coaching, and employees are better equipped to meet expectations and achieve their goals.

 This course will arm you with both the communication skills and a clear and efficient process for meaningful and productive one on one meetings.
 You will receive tools that you can implement right away to improve your current practices.

-Suzi’s background consists of 20 years of experience and expertise in: management of human resource departments, compliance with multiple state employment requirements, coordination of mergers & acquisitions, resolution of complex employee relations issues, third party investigation of workplace complaints, and development of employee and management training programs.
+Suzi’s background consists of over 20 years of consulting experience and expertise in: management of human resource departments, compliance with multiple state employment requirements, coordination of mergers & acquisitions, resolution of complex employee relations issues, coaching, and development of employee and management training programs.